BrandenGrace

 Joining LIV Golf

-When Grace decided to sign up for the inaugural LIV Golf Invitational Series in 2022, he had played in 184 PGA Tour events, earning prize money of $12,296,547.
+When Grace decided to sign up for the inaugural LIV Golf Invitational Series in 2022, he had played in 184 PGA Tour events.

-He had also achieved a career-best 10th place on the official world golf ranking.
+He had also achieved a career-best 10th place in the Official World Golf Ranking.

-Grace enjoyed a stunning start to life with LIV, finishing third in the opening event in London while his all-South African team Stinger GC took the team title.
+Grace enjoyed a stunning start with the LIV Golf League, finishing third in the opening event in London while his all-South African team Stinger GC took the team title.

-By the end of the season, he had bagged the $8m prize for being runner-up in the overall individual standings and stepped into the LIV Golf League in 2023 with Stinger.
+By the end of the season, he was runner-up in the overall Individual Standings and stepped into the LIV Golf League in 2023 with Stinger GC.

-It was another hugely successful term, Grace achieving five top-10 finishes from 13 events while Stinger won in Tulsa on their way to fifth place in the regular season before being crowned 2023 champions at the Team Championship finale in Dallas.
+It was another hugely successful term, Grace achieving five top-10 finishes from 13 events while Stinger GC won in Tulsa on their way to fifth place in the regular season.

 Branden Grace on his golf swing

-Branden Grace spoke about his swing and how to be successful off the tee on LIV Lessons last November.
+Branden Grace spoke about his swing and how to be successful off the tee on LIV Lessons in November of 2024.

 “Go into the shot with your grip already set,” he advised.